melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 - [`bs.optional`](#convert-records-into-abstract-types): omit fields in a record (combines with `bs.deriving`)

-**Extensions:**
+**Extension nodes:**

-In order to use any of these extensions, you will have to add the melange PPX preprocessor to your project.
-To do so, add the following to the `dune` file:
+In order to use any of these extension nodes, you will have to add the melange PPX preprocessor to your project.
+To do so, add the following to the `dune`
+file:

 ```text
 (library